Some quick thoughts on Not Writing

 Since my late 20s, I’ve had to swallow down hammer after hammer to the heart as each close friend who promised me that they too didn’t want a family slowly succumbed to the lure of parenthood, leaving me emotionally high and dry and ever-increasingly lonely.
 As the camaraderie of young womanhood is swapped out for the bonds of motherhood, not a thought is spared for those left behind.

 This is not something I would have chosen.
-As a South Asian woman from an abusive home and a lower socio-economic background with an unconventional appearance and strong opinions living in a white environment, I have already had to live my entire life navigating minority space after minority space, pushing back, standing up for myself.
+As a queer South Asian woman from an abusive home and a lower socio-economic background with an unconventional appearance and strong opinions living in a white environment, I have already had to live my entire life navigating minority space after minority space, pushing back, standing up for myself.
 Being fucking different.
 I am sadly all too familiar with the nightmarish reality of falling unintentionally outside the realm of both the Great White Norm and its Brown equivalent, and if I could possibly choose to be what society wants and expects from a woman my age then yes of course I would.
 I’m tired of fighting.

 I miss my friends, but they have gone where I cannot, in good faith, follow.
 Mostly too, their denouncement of me has been harsh, critical and without understanding.
 I’m cast off as immature and childish, refusing to accept adult responsibilities and live an adult lifestyle.
 Of course, having a self-supporting career and owning my own home as a single woman from the age of 29 are not sufficient evidence of adulthood.
 Instead of being respected as different, I am automatically marked down as lesser.